-7.1.1 - Measures initiated by the Institution for the promotion of gender equity during the year ventilation and facilities.
-Separate girls' Common Roomhas facilities like bed, first aid box etc. For girl students a sanitary napkin vending machines is provided.
+7.1.1 - Measures initiated by the Institution for the promotion of gender equity during the year

-The entire campus is under 247 E-Surveillance with high resolution latest night vision cameras.
+The entire campus is under 24\7 E-Surveillance with high resolution latest night vision cameras.
 This facility has recording in control room and is monitored for the safety of everyone.
-Entry of unwanted elements and general in the campus is monitored through these cameras.Security guards monitor visitors' movements, especially near canteen, parking, sports area, entrance of the college gates.
+Entry of unwanted elements and general in the campus is monitored through these cameras.
+Security guards monitor visitors' movements, especially near canteen, parking, sports area, entrance of the college gates.